AI-driven attacks expected to surge in 2024: Trend Micro

 PHOTO

-Dubai, UAE - Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global leader in cybersecurity solutions, recently released its Security Predictions Report for 2024 titled “Critical Scalability”.
+Dubai, United Arab Emirates - Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global leader in cybersecurity solutions, recently released its Security Predictions Report for 2024 titled “Critical Scalability”.
 The report emphasizes the crucial need for organizations to adopt an advanced multilayered security approach to counter the growing attack surface.

 The report underscores that in 2024, a growing number of enterprises will adopt artificial intelligence and machine learning (AI/ML) technologies.
 It notes that approximately 69% of IT leaders view the integration of machine learning as a critical operational priority.
 Although these technological advancements are anticipated to drive organizational growth, they also pose substantial risks, with bad actors exploiting these innovations to orchestrate attacks.